jah2488/elm-companies/README.md

   NoRedInk provide a language learning platform for children.
 Evan Czaplicki, the creator of Elm, is a NoRedInk employee.
 * [Roompact](https://roompact.com/) -
-  Roompact is a residential education, learning, and engagement platform used by university residence life departments.
+  Roompact is a Chicago-based company that makes a residential education, learning, and engagement platform used by university residence life departments.

 #### Electronics